InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 ![](https://user-gold-cdn.xitu.io/2018/3/28/1626b20e4f8f3257?w=2818&h=298&f=png&s=74833)

 # Rendering mechanism

-The machanism of the browser engine usually has the following steps:
+The mechanism of the browser engine usually has the following steps:

 1. Parse HTML to construct the DOM tree.